Periodontics In Phoenix & Ahwatukee, AZ

 Additionally, the biggest danger of gum disease is that most patients are unaware of their problem until it has reached the advanced stages.
 The condition may be reversible if the symptoms are detected before the disease has progressed from gingivitis to periodontitis.
 While everyone can have periodontal disease, you may be at an increased risk if you:

 Your periodontist will access the health of your gums and teeth.
 The depth of the periodontal pockets around the teeth is the main indicator of disease progression and for the level of destruction of periodontal tissues.
 Improving your daily oral hygiene in combination with a deep periodontal maintenance cleaning (dental scaling and root planning) are usually enough to treat gingivitis.
 If however, the disease has progressed to the advanced stage, gum surgery will be required to restore the damage caused to periodontal tissues and prevent disease recurrence.

 Osseous surgery, also known as pocket depth reduction, is surgery in which the gum tissue pulls away from the teeth to allow the dentist to gain access and clear the tooth root and bone surface inside the periodontal pocket from tartar, bacteria and infection or tissue with disease.

-Gum grafts are a surgical periodontal procedure in which tissue is taken away from the palate or another source area in the mouth and added to an area where the tooth roots have become exposed due to gum recession caused by periodontal disease.
+Gum grafting is a surgical periodontal procedure in which tissue is taken away from the palate or another source area in the mouth and added to an area where the tooth roots have become exposed due to gum recession caused by periodontal disease.

 Scaling and root planing is performed by a periodontist to help prevent the progression of periodontal disease.
 During the procedure, your periodontist cleans the teeth below the gums and remove the calculus from the tooth surface.
 The procedure helps to remove the harmful bacteria from the periodontal pocket.

-Can’t call us now?
-Complete the form below and a member of our team will contact you shortly to schedule your appointment.
+Complete the form below and a member from our Phoenix or Ahwatukee team will contact you shortly!